Farewell, My Lovely (1975)

 Moose and Marlowe leave to meet Velma.
 The meet location is a dirty little hotel on the outskirts of town.
 Marlowe drops Moose off.
 As he is turning around, he sees another sedan in the alley.
 He blocks Moose with his car and saves the big man’s life as two men open fire with automatic weapons from inside a room.
 Marlowe kills the two shooters.
 Moose bugs out, unable to accept that he has been set up by Velma.

 Back in the current time, Marlowe is in his hotel talking to Nulty.
-He says that his business card found on Marriott’s body was the same card he had left with Jessie.
+He says that his business card, found on Marriott’s body, was the same card he had left with Jessie.
 He says Moose called the night before and is still worried about Velma.
 Marlowe knows that whoever is behind all of the killings and the search for Moose hired Jessie to call when Moose showed up at her house.
 When Marlowe arrived, she made the call.
-He says Tommy was given inducement to give Marlowe the false picture.
-He thinks someone has kidnapped Velma because it was her that talked to Moose on the phone.
+He says Tommy was given an inducement to give Marlowe the false picture.
+He thinks someone has kidnapped Velma because she was the one who talked to Moose on the phone.

 Marlowe says Brunette is involved, and he is going to the criminal’s yacht.
 Although Nulty is supposed to bring in Marlowe, he decides to allow him to go to the yacht.
 Marlowe and Moose meet Georgie on an arcade pier.
 Georgie has been beaten but says he didn’t give anything away.